S0UPernova/sample_app/README.md

 end
 ```

-### The current way to use SendGrid seems to be with an API key,
+The current way to use SendGrid is to use an API key,
-### but the port they list in code snippets I found does not seem to work
+ although the port they list in the documentation I found does not seem to work

 config/environments/production.rb
 ```
 require "active_support/core_ext/integer/time"